spet2094/i2p/bib/Bibliography.md

 Education* 38 (2): 175–92.
 <https://doi.org/10.1080/03098265.2014.908275>.

-O’Sullivan, D., and S. M. Manson.
-2015.
-“Do Physicists Have Geography Envy?
-And What Can Geographers Learn from It?” *Annals of the Association of American Geographers* 105 (4): 704–22.

 Quattrone, G., A. Greatorex, D. Quercia, L. Capra, and M. Musolesi.
 2018.
 “Analyzing and Predicting the Spatial Penetration of Airbnb in U.s. Cities.” *EPJ Data Science* 7 (31).